panoramix-labs/himax-hx6538-analysis/README.md

 # Himax HX6538 Analysis

+**DISCLAIMER:** all of this information was obtained from public source, or guessed by looking at public source, and all information disclosed here is already publicated on one of the sources listed through this document.

 This repository aims to study the HX5638 chip from Himax, also known as WiseEye2.

 The repository that seems the most up to date and used is in this study is: